 This section of the schedule has been updated to reflect the most recent reporting requirements from the Ministry of Finance for Public Accounts notes disclosure.
-Boards are required to report, where applicable based on these instructions, information on eight specific types of notes for purposes of the March Report:
+Boards are required to report, where applicable based on these instructions, information on nine specific types of notes for purposes of the March Report:

-- 1. Commitments and Contractual Obligations
+- Commitments and Contractual Obligations

 - 2. Contingent Liabilities Lawsuits, Claims, Possible Claims and Litigation

 - 3. Contingent Liabilities Loan Guarantees

 - 4. Contingent Liabilities Contaminated Sites

 - 5. Contingent Liabilities Other

 - 6. Contractual Rights

 - 7. Contingent Assets

 - 8. Related Party Transactions

+- 9. Fair Value of Temporary Investments

 Important: Report information on the notes in the March Report by following steps 1 to 4 below.
-Boards should not leave Schedule 20SUP blank if any of the eight types of notes were disclosed in the prior year financial statements or if any new commitments, contractual obligations/rights, contingent liabilities/assets or related party translations have arisen subsequent to August 31, 2018.
+Boards should not leave Schedule 20SUP blank if any of the nine types of notes were disclosed in the prior year financial statements or if any new commitments, contractual obligations/rights, contingent liabilities/assets or related party translations have arisen subsequent to August 31, 2020.
 Prior to submission, confirm that the schedule was reviewed by entering "yes" on the Confirmation tab.
 The chart below summarizes these steps: